nats-io/natscli/README.md

 ### Add a New Consumer

 This creates a new Consumer based on `orders_new.json`.
-The `orders_new.json` file can be extracted from an existing stream using `nats con info ORDERS NEW | jq .config`
+The `orders_new.json` file can be extracted from an existing stream using `nats con info ORDERS NEW -j | jq .config`

 ```
 $ nats con add ORDERS NEW --config orders_new.json